elioar/coupon-platform/PROJECT_SUMMARY.md

-# CouponMe Project Summary
+# VibePeek Project Summary

 ## Overview
-CouponMe is a comprehensive, production-ready discount coupon platform built with modern web technologies.
+VibePeek is a comprehensive, production-ready discount coupon platform built with modern web technologies.
 The platform enables users, businesses, and administrators to interact with a curated collection of discount coupons through a secure, multilingual interface.

 ## ✅ Completed Implementation